-Discuss and write down for each group what their current 02 concerns are - what challenges do they face?
+- O1 Discuss and write down for each group what their role is in the food system which functions do they perform? - O2 Discuss and write down for each group what their current concerns are what challenges do they face?

 Overview of different stakeholder mapping methods